swcarpentry/DEPRECATED-bc/novice/r/02-func-R.md

 <pre class='in'><code>fahr_to_kelvin <- function(temp) {
     kelvin <- ((temp - 32) * (5 / 9)) + 273.15
-    kelvin
+    return(kelvin)
 }</code></pre>

-The definition opens with the name of your new function, which is followed by the call to make it a `function` and a parenthesized list of parameters.
-You can have as many input parameters as you would like (but too many might be bad style).
-The body, or implementation, is surrounded by curly braces `{ }`.
-In many languages, the body of the function - the statements that are executed when it runs - must be indented, typically using 4 spaces.
-While this is not a mandatory requirement in R coding, we strongly recommend you to adopt this as good practice.
+We define `fahr_to_kelvin` by assigning it to the output of `function`.
+The list of parameter names are containted within parentheses.
+Next, the [body](../../gloss.html#function-body) of the function--the statements that are executed when it runs--is contained within curly braces (`{}`).

 When we call the function, the values we pass to it are assigned to those variables so that we can use them inside the function.
-The last line within the function is what R will evaluate as a returning value.
-Remember that the last line has to be a command that will print to the screen, and not an object definition, otherwise the function will return nothing - it will work, but will provide no output.
-For example, let's try running our function.
+Inside the function, we use a [return statement](../../gloss.html#return-statement) to send a result back to whoever asked for it.

+> **Tip:** One feature unique to R is that the return statement is not required.
+R automatically returns whichever variable is on the last line of the body of the function.
+Since we are just learning, we will explicitly define the return statement.

+Let's try running our function.
 Calling our own function is no different from calling any other function:

-<pre class='in'><code>fahr_to_kelvin(32)</code></pre>
+<pre class='in'><code># freezing point of water
+fahr_to_kelvin(32)</code></pre>